 Things I learned

-• I had a specific need (I want a chart to interact with Apple’s financial data in an easy-to-use way.) and I found nothing on the web.
+) and I found nothing on the web.
 I then quickly created a hacky solution (manually inserting data to a big JSON file) – which is almost too embarassing to mention in public – which got the job done.
 This poor technical solution was the one which originally gained traction by being mentioned by Daring Fireball.
 This is a good example of getting things out there quickly and not wasting a lot of time perfecting things you don’t even know are worth perfecting.
 Learn from the experiences and the feedback you will get.
-After that there is plenty of time to change things or steer technical implementations to a different direction.
+After that there is plenty of time to change things or steer technical implementations to a different direction. - Digging through thousands of financial records of company investor relation pages and SEC filings teaches you a lot about what a company actually is all about (follow the money, etc.).

-• Especially in the beginning I intensly researched financial numbers and product unit sales of Apple and the Macintosh.
+- Especially in the beginning I intensly researched financial numbers and product unit sales of Apple and the Macintosh.
 Thanks to Google Books I read a lot about financial statistics and reports in magazines going back to 1976, always trying to cross-reference different media outlets to extrapolate numbers for certain fiscal quarters.
 So in a sense I did a lot of time travels which teached me a few things about how to (re)search for very specific and narrow information.

-• There are a lot of insights to gain from interactive charts and visual representations of bare numbers.
+- There are a lot of insights to gain from interactive charts and visual representations of bare numbers.
 One of the great storytellers in business in that regard is Horace Dediu who was and is an inspiration to me.
 Fun fact (and a fanboy moment): I met him personally at SmashingConf 2017 in Barcelona (watch his talk What’s Next?
 The Future of Mobile in Business, it’s worth your time).

 By the way: I exported the data of all charts of all companies and put it in a ZIP file.
 Do with it what you want. ✌️